SUSE-Enceladus/mash-client/README.md

 overview
 ========

-**mash-client** provides a command line utilty to interface with the MASH server REST API.
+**mash-client** provides a command line utility to interface with the MASH server REST API.

 Installation